human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 After my computer was stolen, I read George's book (darkroomretreat.com/f/journey.pdf).
 This was critical.
 I did one more retreat based on its encouragement.
 The retreat mostly failed, but I found the last pieces there.

 I experimented in reaching out to others regarding capitalization.
 This proved costly and chimeric.
-I have done everything I can do alone.
 I'm going to put my attention on survival now.

 ##### failure